 How long cats live depends on a few key factors…

 We know that indoor cats are highly likely to live longer than a cat that is allowed to travel outdoors freely.
 With that being said, routine veterinary and preventative care go a long way when it comes to a cat’s life expectancy.
 And there are certain breeds of cats that are known for their longevity, like the Siamese.
 For a Maine Coon cat, their impressive size can be an exact reason why these cats might not have a lifespan as long as their smaller domesticated kitty counterparts.
 For the Maine Coon cat breed, their life expectancy is typically 12-15 years.
 But, this is certainly not to say that the largest cat breed in the domesticated cat world couldn’t live well past that mark!

 These days, most felines who are well cared for can live anywhere from 15-20 years, and sometimes, even longer.

 For a cat that spends their life exclusively outdoors, it’s suggested that their lifespan is approximately seven years at best.
 And it would be even less for a feral or stray cat who doesn’t receive shelter and care.
-Obviously the elements, predators, cars, and a number of other dangers all play a direct factor into that number.
+Obviously, the elements, predators, cars, and a number of other dangers all directly factor into that number.